How do I use blueprint and step level webhooks?

 Step webhook settings are found in the

 Here's an example - showing you how to push form fields from Tallyfy to Google Sheets - via Zapier, using step-level webhooks.
-While this example uses Zapier - you can also use Microsoft Flow (a more robust tool) to achieve the same thing.
+While this example uses Zapier - you can also use Microsoft Flow (now Power Automate) or similar tools, to achieve the same thing.

 If you're looking to do more advanced integrations, which includes pulling information to/from Tallyfy - please use our API:

-If you would like help with integrations and setting up advanced features, please contact Tallyfy Support to learn more about additional services.
+If you would like help with integrations and setting up advanced features, please contact Tallyfy Support to learn more about additional services, or visit this link: